saeed-datageek/aws_dynamodb/README.md

 The second, 's_azad_lambda_device,' is designed for response requests.
 The Python codes for these functions are available in 'put_device_data.py' and
 'get_device_data.py.'
 Due to their dependencies, these functions are bundled with the required libraries in a zipped format.
 While considering the implementation of Zappa for real-world projects, I currently lack the necessary permissions to make changes in IAM.
-AWS API Gateway Configuration:
-Upon the creation of the DynamoDB table and Lambda functions, an AWS API Gateway, named 's.azad-api-device,' is configured.
-This API Gateway is designed with two distinct actions: 'GET' and 'Post,' facilitating seamless communication with the associated Lambda functions.